patricia-gallardo/pleroma-setup/DomainBlocking.md

 * UI : `https://<DOMAIN>/pleroma/admin/#/settings/mrf`
 * In `Policies` add `SimplePolicy`
 * In `Reject` add all domains to block
+* Note: If you add a domain a second time it removes it, so check carefully when adding, it should be added at the end
 * Press submit button

 ## Suggestions